 Gai Tihar and Lakshmi Puja (Day 3)

 The third day is Gai (cow) Tihar and Laxmi puja.
-On this day, people worship cows and goddess of wealth Laxmi.
+On this day, people worship cows and the goddess of wealth Laxmi.
 People would get up early and clean the house thoroughly.
 Hence, they start to thank the cows.
 After a bath, those cows will wear red Tika and lovely garlands, with holy threads from the priest tied to their tails.

 People will respect different things on the fourth day of Tihar.
-As ox is an energetic helper for the farmer, people will perform Goru Puja for ox on this day.
+As the ox is an energetic helper for the farmer, people will perform Goru Puja for the ox on this day.
 People who follow Vaishnavism (a major culture followed by Vishnu followers) perform Govardhan Puja.
-This day is also seen as the beginning of the New Year for Newar community.
+This day is also seen as the beginning of the New Year for the Newar community.
 All the Newarians will join up for this festival and perform Mha Puja to worship themselves.